Restless Chipotle

 We were at a Bed & Breakfast in Glen Rose, about 1 ½ hours away, over the weekend.
 We stayed at a lovely little inn that was right on the Brazos river.
 When we got there the river was calm and peaceful but by the next morning it was up a good 15 feet and raging.

-So, y'all... floods are on my mind.
+So, y'all... floods were on my mind in 2015.
 And if you have to have a flood?
 Let it be chocolate.

 More No Bake